 Here we look at tradable instruments (forex, commodities, indices, individual stocks) and examine each individually to explain unique characteristics and inter-dependencies.

 In almost all other areas of business and trade, participants like to have an understanding of who the other participants are.
 In trading, most traders don`t consider and don`t know who else is trading and who the most dominant parties are.
 With this in mind, new traders learn how to swim with the tide and avoid trading against the market movers.

 Lesson 2: The Mechanics of Trading

 What is leverage?
 What are the benefits and risks associated with it?
-Here we will have a frank examination of leverage, how it makes the markets accessible to most and how to use it to our advantage.
+Here we will have a frank examination of leverage, how it makes the markets accessible to most, and how to use it to our advantage.
 This is an area often overlooked and is especially important in times of high global market volatility.
-In short, without leverage most typical traders would not be able to physically trade.
-Whilst leverage gives individuals the opportunity to profit by giving them access to financial trading, it is also has an ever present risk.
+In short, without leverage, most typical traders would not be able to physically trade.
+Whilst leverage gives individuals the opportunity to profit by giving them access to financial trading, it also has an ever-present risk.
 Inexperienced traders need to understand how to get leverage to work for them.
 All of the unnecessary jargon is also simplified and clear demonstrations are provided to work out trade sizes and individual trade risk relevant to markets being traded.

 Lesson 3: Market Analysis Methodologies

-We explain what constitutes fundamental analysis and sources of information to help clients specialise in their favoured trading instruments.
+We explain what constitutes fundamental analysis and sources of information to help clients specialize in their favored trading instruments.
 We also examine the factors that affect the supply & demand for each instrument which ultimately reflect its current price.
-We also explain why this heading often holds some of the largest pitfalls for new traders and how those pitfalls can in fact create opportunities for the well trained new trader with profitable solutions.
+We also explain why this heading often holds some of the largest pitfalls for new traders and how those pitfalls can in fact create opportunities for the well-trained new trader with profitable solutions.